ecperth/check-aws-inspector/README.md

 # Check AWS Inspector Scan #

 This action can be used to check the findings of an [amazon inspector](https://docs.aws.amazon.com/inspector/latest/user/what-is-inspector.html) scan.
-Currently the action also only supports checking the results of scans on images pushed to ecr.
+Currently the action only supports checking the results of scans on images pushed to ecr.

 ### Usage ###
 ```yml